 Certified Copies of Business Documents

 Running an LLC means that you’ll have a lot of copies of important documents laying around.
 At some point you may need a certified copy of some of the most important ones.
-Certified copies of documents for Florida LLCs cost $30, and are generally ready in seven business days.
+Certified copies of documents for Florida LLCs cost $30, and are generally ready seven business days after receipt.
 You can order your documents online, by mail, or in person.
 In-person documents can be expedited, which will cut your wait time by about five days, but they may come with added fees.

 Florida Certificate of Status

 A Florida Certificate of Status proves to potential investors, banks, loan officers, and other states that your LLC plays by the rules and has filed and paid all taxes and state reports.
 Commonly called a Certificate of Good Standing or Certificate of Existence, a Florida Certificate of Status costs $5.
 You can file online, by mail, in person, or by fax.